DO YOU LOVE ME, JOHN?

 Like they say: "If you want something done right, do it yourself."

 At the time, autism wasn't widely recognized.
-It was only last year I was able to clearly identify my extreme social vulnerability (others' desires overwhelm me, so I MUST have long bouts of solitude) as a variety of autism.
-Not that the name matters as much as realizing that if you have such a need to please, or a weak sense of your own needs, or of your self, then feminism, assertiveness training and other teachings may help you function in society... eventually... but your immediate survival need is solitude.
-Hide from needy or demanding people.
-It's not selfish; it's survival.
+It was only in 2016 I was able to clearly diagnose my extreme social vulnerability (others' desires overwhelm me, so I MUST have long bouts of solitude) as autism; a year later I found its genetic source, a mutation causing Ehlers-Danlos Syndrome.
+Not that the name matters as much as realizing that if you have a weak sense of your own needs, or of your self, then feminism, assertiveness training and other teachings may help you function in society... eventually... maybe... but your immediate survival need is solitude.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books